kintone-labs/kintone-ui-component/docs/Reference/ColorPicker.md

 </details>

 ### on(eventName, callback)
-Register callback for click event
+Register callback for an event

 **Parameter**